Skip to main content

 How Do You Measure the Weight of a Whale?

-Personal scales (those in the bathroom) mostly can only measure weights of up to 309 lbs (140 kg).
+Personal scales (those in the bathroom) mostly can only measure weights of up to 309 pounds (140 kg).
 So how do you measure the weight of a giraffe or an elephant?
 For this purpose the animals are led onto a weighbridge.
 These devices are designed for weights of up to 60 tons.

 So far so good, but how does it work with a blue whale?
 It is much heavier than 60 tons.
 And how can you get the animal out of the water to put it on the weighbridge?
 The exact weight of living whales can usually only be estimated.
 Yet you can measure the weight of stranded (dead) animals by means of a crane scale.